Surface guide

 Stainless steel becomes harder to clean safely when the finish is sensitive to abrasion, chemistry, moisture, or repeated aggressive maintenance.

-Fingerprints and smudges is one of the common issues linked to stainless steel in the authority graph, but the right response still depends on severity and finish condition.
+Appliance buildup is one of the common issues linked to stainless steel in the authority graph, but the right response still depends on severity and finish condition.

 Degreasing is one of the methods linked to stainless steel in the graph.
 The goal is to match method strength to both contamination and surface tolerance.